albud187/Web_App_Safety_Zone/README.md

 TARGET_EMAIL:reciepient@gmail.com
 ```

 A SECRET_KEY has been provided as placeholder on admin_codes_blank.
-This is fine for development but for production, it is highly reccomended to make your own.
-To make your own, you can just make another django project with django-admin startproject GenericProject, go its settings.py and use that new SECRET_KEY.
+This is fine for development but for production, but it is highly reccomended to make your own for production.
+To make your own, you can just make another django project with django-admin startproject GenericProject, go its settings.py file and use that new SECRET_KEY.

 ```
 django-admin startproject GenericProject